redeboer/bossdoc/docs/tutorials/getting-started/server.md

 First of all, to be able to use SSH, use will either have to use [PuTTY](https://www.putty.org/) or more extensive software like [Xmanager](https://www.netsarang.com/en/xmanager/).
 You can also just search for some Linux terminals for Windows.
-In addition, I would recommend you to work with the (S)FTP client [WinSCP](https://winscp.net/eng/index.php).
+In addition, have a look at the (S)FTP client [WinSCP](https://winscp.net/eng/index.php).
 It allows you to easily navigate the file structure of the IHEP server and to quickly transfer―even synchronize―files up and down to your own computer.

 :::{note}